Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.

 Symptoms vary greatly, but the first symptoms usually involve the area where the organisms entered the body.
 For example, sores may form in the genital area or mouth.
 There may be a discharge from the penis or the vagina, and urination may be painful.

-In women, some organisms that enter the vagina can move up the vagina to the cervix (the lower part of the uterus), enter the uterus, and reach the fallopian tubes and sometimes the ovaries (see Biology of the Female Reproductive System: Internal Female Genital Organs).
+In women, some organisms that enter the vagina can infect other reproductive organs.
+The organisms can infect the cervix (the lower part of the uterus that forms the end of the vagina), enter the uterus, and reach the fallopian tubes and sometimes the ovaries (see Pathway From the Vagina to the Ovaries).
 Damage to the uterus and fallopian tubes can result in infertility or a mislocated (ectopic) pregnancy.
 The infection may spread to the membrane that lines the abdominal cavity (peritoneum), causing peritonitis.
-These infections are considered pelvic inflammatory disease (see Vaginal Infections and Pelvic Inflammatory Disease).
+Infections of the uterus, fallopian tubes, ovaries, and/or peritoneum are called pelvic inflammatory disease (see Pelvic Inflammatory Disease (PID)).

 In men, organisms that enter through the penis may infect the tube that carries urine from the bladder through the penis (urethra).
-Complications that can result from chronic infection of the urethra include the following:
+Complications are uncommon if infections are treated quickly, but chronic infection of the urethra can cause

-Occasionally in men, organisms spread up the urethra through the tube that carries sperm from the testis (ejaculatory duct and vas deferens) to infect the epididymis (the coiled tube on top of each testis—see Biology of the Male Reproductive System:Structure of the Male Reproductive System).
+Occasionally in men, organisms spread up the urethra and travel through the tube that carries sperm from the testis (ejaculatory duct and vas deferens) to infect the epididymis (the coiled tube on top of each testis—Fig. 1: Male Reproductive Organs).

 In both sexes, some STDs can cause persistent swelling of the genital tissues or infection of the rectum (proctitis).

 Doctors often suspect an STD based on symptoms.
 To identify the organism involved and thus confirm the diagnosis, doctors may take a sample of blood, urine, or discharge from the vagina or penis and examine it.
 The sample may be sent to a laboratory for the organisms to be grown (cultured) to aid in identification.
-Sometimes genetic testing is required to identify the organism's unique genetic material.
-Other tests vary depending on the STD suspected.
+Some tests for STDs are designed to identify the organism's unique genetic material (DNA or RNA).
+Other tests check for the presence of antibodies to the organism.
+Doctors choose the type of test based on the STD suspected.

 The following can help prevent STDs:

-The only vaccines available are those for HPV infection and hepatitis A and B.
+The only vaccines available are those for HPV infection (see Human Papillomavirus) and hepatitis A and B (see Hepatitis A and xref.discussed-in Hepatitis B).

 Most STDs can be effectively treated with drugs.
 However, some new strains of bacteria and viruses, such as HIV, have become resistant to some drugs, making treatment more difficult.
-As new drugs are developed and more people are treated, resistance to drugs is likely to increase (see Bacterial Infections: Antibiotic Resistance).
+Resistance to drugs is likely to increase because drugs are sometimes misused (see Antibiotic Resistance).

 People who are being treated for a bacterial STD should abstain from sexual intercourse until the infection has been eliminated from them and their sex partners.
 Thus, sex partners should be tested and treated simultaneously.